 Leaving an extremist environment is difficult.
 Some individuals need support to handle it, but the potential benefits in helping reduce acts of violence and potential terror attacks can be significant.
-An understanding of both these benefits and the complexity of the process of leaving extremist groups, has led to a global increase in exit intervention programmes for extremists.
+An understanding of both these benefits and the complexity of the process of leaving extremist groups has led to a global increase in exit intervention programmes for extremists.

 I have undertaken several months of anthropological fieldwork at EXIT, a Swedish Non-Governmental Organisation (NGO) that supports right-wing extremists’ disengagement.
-During this time, I came to understand why the transition from being a right-wing extremist into a democratic citizen in a western liberal society is so difficult.
+During this time, I came to understand why the transition from being a right-wing extremist into a democratic citizen in western liberal society is so difficult.

-My research was informed by the understanding that an individuals’ development of an extreme identity is the outcome of a situated learning process.
+My research is informed by the understanding that an individuals’ development of an extreme identity is the outcome of a situated learning process.
 ‘Situated learning’ focuses on the relationship between learning and the social situation in which it occurs.
-For example, a member of a right-wing group acquires their cultural knowledge through being part of the group, which over time shapes the individuals’ way of interpretating the world and cements what they see as the key issues of the day.
+For example, a member of a right-wing group acquires their cultural knowledge through being part of the group, which over time shapes the individuals’ way of interpreting the world and cements what they see as the key issues of the day.

 Any newcomer to a fresh social setting goes through this process of learning to get the ‘native’ group's view of the world.
 However, because we have different experiences, positions and interests we still have unique understandings within the social worldview.